 Despite the focus here, few fans attend games expecting to remember single innings.
 Same goes for hour, date, pitch count, markers other than the visuals of the scene and the feelings associated.
 We remember Matt Adams smashing Clayton Kershaw’s hanging curve into the right-field stands at Busch Stadium, breaking open the series.
 But when was that exactly?

 Babe Ruth changing hands from the Sox to the Yanks didn’t occur over a single inning, or game even, nor did Hank Aaron’s resolution one day on the Atlanta Braves that he’d stride up to the plate and break Ruth’s own long-standing home run record.
 The moments are just sort of… there.
 Floating around, tied to a year and a team and a video clip—but an inning?
 Who ever talked about the inning?
 Bottom of the third, 1985, remember??
 The back-to-back walks and then the ground-rule double to put us ahead??

-So if for no other reason than to follow the league’s action in a new way, think of the inning as the new unit of highlight, the “bigger” the better, like a long reel of must-see moments, without the headlines or replays to back them up.
-We look for the big inning, the notable inning, the crazy inning, the fantastic inning, the unbelievable inning, the agonizing inning, the fill-in-the-blank-here inning that adds some little chunk to the weird and amazing story baseball keeps telling us every year.
+So if for no other reason than to follow the game in a new way, think of the inning as its own unit of highlight.
+The big inning, the notable inning, the crazy inning, the fantastic inning, the unbelievable inning, the agonizing inning, the fill-in-the-blank-here inning that adds some little chunk to the weird and amazing story baseball keeps telling us every year.

 —March 2016, sometime in the I-can-no-longer-wait-for-April days of Spring Training.